belovedpearl/mycar_frontend/README.md

 ---
 # User's Story

+## Navigation and Authentication

+* As a User, I can view a uniform navbar on every page so that I can understand and navigate easily between the app's pages.

+* As a User, I can navigate through pages so that I can view content seemlessly without page refresh.

+* As a User, I can register to create a new account so that I can access all features for signed up users.

+* As a User, I can sign in to the app so that I can the full features of the app.

+* As a User, I can see that I am signed in so that I can know when to sign in

+* As a User, I can maintain my signed in status until I choose to logout so that I can fully enjoy my time on the app

+* As a Signed out user, I can the sign in/out options so that I can decide what to do from there.

+* As a User, I can see the user's display picture so that I can identify the users of the application.

+## Posts

+* As a User, I can add post to the platform so that I can share my posts for other users to share their views and opinions

+* As a User, I can view the details of a single post so that I can access more information about the post.

+* As a User, I can view posts in descending order of creation so that I can be up to date with new posts from other users.

+* As a User, I can continue to scroll through posts on the application so that I can continue to see contents without having to use the next button

+* As a Logged in user, I can view posts from users I follow so that I can know about the latest content from the people I follow.
+* As a User, I can see time the post was created so that I can know how long it was the post has been made.

+## Post Page

+* As a User, I can view the details of a single post so that I can access more information about the post.

+* As a Logged in user, I can update my posts so that I can make corrections after creating it.

+* As a logged in user, I can delete my posts so that I can remove my contents from the application.

+* As a logged in user, I can add reviews so that I can contribute my knowledge about the specific car to the platform.

+* As a user, I can see the display picture and name of the review author so that I can know who made the contribution.

+* As a user, I can see when the review was posted so that I can know how old the review is.

+* As a User, I can delete reviews I created so that I can remove my reviews from the post and the application.

+* As a logged in user, I can update my review on my post so that I can correct wrong information on the review.

 # Bugs
 Access to XMLHttpRequest at 'https://mycardrfapi-d64556077ed4.herokuapp.com/dj-rest-auth/registration/' from origin 'https://3000-belovedpear-mycarfronte-xe7q5mhm7wg.ws-eu107.gitpod.io' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.

+sigin link not displaying - style on the font icon made it not visible